amankc-neo/zero-trust-cicd-framework/azure/spire/README.md

 📌 **Where it's deployed**:
 - On the same host where the GitHub Action runner or VM executes.
-- It uses the `join_token` method to authenticate to SPIRE Server (simple for demo).
+- It uses the `join_token` method to authenticate to SPIRE Server.

 ---